BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 ## Technical details and build

 This section with illustrations currently serves also as a BSFC building manual.
-Each subsection contains a link to the corresponding tutorial video on YouTube.
+Each subsection contains also a link to the corresponding tutorial video on YouTube.

 Slight differences may exist between the printed components shown in the illustrations or videos and the current STLs, as development continued during and after content creation.